Documentation Index

 Volume and coverage

 These metrics tell you whether Chloe is reaching enough of your lead list and how those attempts are landing.
-Use them to catch targeting or list quality issues early, before they affect your outcomes.

 Outcome metrics